walterbender/Syllabi/edtech.md

 on­screen cursor, which could be given instructions for movement and could produce vector graphics when given instructions to draw.

+In this class, students will get hands-on experience with a programmable robot and use it to develop a learning experience.

 Questions to Consider
 ---------------------